kaukas/ghn/README.md

 [hub](https://github.com/github/hub/) and freely mix with an assortment of other command line tools.
 Consume while hot.

+# Why?

+Notifications should be quick. fzf is fantastic.
+Everyone should learn some awk.

 # Warning

 A very early release, barely works!